 A new report from the Immigration Research Initiative, a nonpartisan think tank that focuses its research on immigration integration, found that immigrants contribute $3.3 trillion to the U.S. economy, even though they only make up 14 percent of the U.S. population.
-Immigrants represent 17 percent of the national labor force and 17 percent of the working age population between the ages of 16 to 64.
-In Arizona, over 928,000 immigrants representing 13 percent of the state’s population contribute over $175 billion to the state’s economy each year through their earnings alone.¹
+Immigrants represent 17 percent of the national labor force and 17 percent of the working-age population between the ages of 16 to 64.
+In Arizona, over 928,000 immigrants, representing 13 percent of the state’s population, contribute nearly $27.3 billion to the state’s economy each year through their earnings alone.¹

 Far from taking jobs away from American citizens, immigrants often take on roles that many native-born Americans are unable or unwilling to fill—from milking cows and dishwashing jobs to fields like high-tech engineering and medicine.
 We must recognize the wide range of contributions these individuals make as essential workers throughout numerous industries—but immigrants remain overrepresented in lower paying positions in Arizona.
 Arizona immigrants represent 37 percent of workers in low-wage positions while workers born in the U.S. represent 24 percent of these workers.
 Immigrants also comprise 64 percent of middle and high-wage Arizona professionals while U.S. born workers represent 76 percent of middle and high- wage workers.